cocoabench/cocoa-agent/README.md

 ./scripts/release-openclaw-smoke.sh
 ```

-By default this uses `cocoabench-example-tasks/linear-regime-estimation`, which is a non-`trader-joe-chip-shopping` plaintext example task.
+By default this uses `cocoabench-example-tasks/linear-regime-estimation`.

 Detailed script usage is documented in `scripts/README-openclaw.md`.